-The Account Payee Cheque is a very secure mode of payment.
+An Account Payee Cheque is a very secure mode of payment.
 It is only used to deposit money into the accounts of the payee, and the recipient is not allowed to mark the cheque for anybody else.
 Read on to know the various terms associated with account payee cheque, why it is issued, how to write, deposit and encash it and how it is different from other cheques.

-Drawer: A drawer is the one who signs the cheque and does his signature on it.
+A drawer is the one who signs the cheque and does his signature on it.
 Typically, they are the people whose account the recipient withdraws money from, demonstrating their authority.

-Drawee: The drawee is the person or organisation to whom a cheque is made payable.
+The drawee is the person or organisation to whom a cheque is made payable.
 Typically, the banks are the drawee and are given instructions by the drawers to withdraw the funds.

-Payee: A payee is an organisation or person to whom you make the payment.
+A payee is an organisation or person to whom you make the payment.
 Their name is printed on the cheques.

 Therefore, in an account payee cheque, the bank only transfers funds into the payee’s accounts to complete the payment.

-How to Write a Cheque for an Account Payee?
+How to Write an Account Payee Cheque?

-Write the date, amount, name of the recipient, and your signature.
+- Write the date, amount, name of the recipient and your signature.

 Keep in mind that if you merely cross a cheque without “Account Payee” written on it, it will not be an account payee cheque.
 A crossed cheque differs from an account payee cheque in terms of its properties.

 How to Deposit or Encash an Account Payee Cheque?